taichi-dev/taichi_benchmark/n-body/README.md

 ```

 Taichi internally handles the loop decompositions and index permutations according to the block statements in field definitions.
-There are no changes in the main blocks of the `bodyForce` function.
+There are no changes in the `bodyForce` function.
 If you are unformaliar with the usage, please refer to our document [Fields (Advanced)](https://docs.taichi.graphics/lang/articles/advanced/layout).

-#### Explicit Unrolling
+#### Partial Unrolling

-We further improve Tachi's performance by explicitly unrolling a dimension by a factor of 2 or 4.
+We notice that the `nvcc` implicitly improves performance by unroll the inner loop by a factor of 4.
+Taichi haven't integrate this optmization yet so we provide a version that unrolls explicitly.
 The current code is a little hard to understand.
 We will improve the compiler to elegantly implement this behavior.
 Stay tuned!

 #### Other Optimizations